My parents are considering equity release...

 Is equity release right for my parents?

 The decision to release equity from a property is a significant one.
-An independent expert adviser will help them decide whether this is the right way to finance their retirement plans – or whether another option could be better suited to their needs.
+An expert adviser will help them decide whether this is the right way to finance their retirement plans – or whether another option could be better suited to their needs.

 Here are a few questions you could ask your parents to make sure they’ve considered the alternatives:

 - Do you have any savings or investments you could use?

 - Could you move to a smaller, cheaper property?
 Just remember to take moving costs, fees and stamp duty into account

 - If you only need a small amount of money, would an unsecured loan be easier?
 Could you borrow from a family member and repay them from your estate?

 - If you still have a mortgage, is it possible to extend your mortgage term for a few more years?
 (This is likely to depend on your parents’ age)